KaiHotz/React-PhoneNr-Input/README.md

 </div>

 ## Overview
-React-PhoneNr-Input is a simple to use phone number input field with country selection, that by default, intuitively guesses the country for- and formats the entered phone number
+React-PhoneNr-Input is a simple to use phonenumber input field with country selection, that by default, intuitively guesses the country for- and formats the entered phonenumber

-For International phone numbers a dropdown menu is available to select ya country from.
+For International phonenumbers a dropdown menu is available to select ya country from.

-By passing the prop `format='NATIONAL'` and a default country e.g. `defaultCountry='DE'`  a simple input field is shown that formats the entered phone number with the national format declared by the `defaultCountry` prop.
+By passing the prop `format='NATIONAL'` and a default country e.g. `defaultCountry='DE'`  a simple input field is shown that formats the entered phonenumber with the national format declared by the `defaultCountry` prop.

-All written with around 300 lines of code
+All written with less than 300 lines of code

 ### Demo and Examples [here](https://kaihotz.github.io/React-PhoneNr-Input/)